Technology can help us save the planet. But more than anything, we must learn to value nature.

 They developed a smartphone app that helps users to notice the good things about nature in their city.

 The app is about having its users write good things about the green spaces in their city.

-Moreover, this app creates a questionnaire about their urban, outdoor experience and allows them to capture pictures, and live recording their location at the same time.
+Moreover, this app creates a questionnaire about their urban, and outdoor experience and allows them to capture pictures, and live to record their location at the same time.

-Results are shown after 7 days of using the app by gathering data of users and their self-connection with earth and wellbeing.
+Results are shown after 7 days of using the app by gathering data on users and their self-connection with earth and well-being.

 They found out that urban citizens care about animals and green spaces in their cities and gained a certain degree of importance.

 Many of the participants mentioned bird songs, especially coming from gardens, or views from their home windows.
 Interestingly, street trees were most observed and appreciated during a participant’s commute.